cloudfoundry/docs-deploying-cf/vsphere/troubleshooting_guide.md

 title: Troubleshooting Guide and Common Issues
 ---

 This guide describes strategies for troubleshooting vSphere Cloud Foundry deployments and lists a few common deployment issues.

 ## <a id="prerequisite"></a>Prerequisites ##
 * Cloud Foundry is being deployed by BOSH
-* Knowledge of the 'bosh ssh' command
-	* See the BOSH CLI documentation for more information.
+* Knowledge of the `bosh ssh` command.
+See the [BOSH CLI](/bosh/bosh-cli.html) documentation for more information.

 ## <a id="configuration"></a>Configuration Files ##
 When BOSH deploys each Cloud Foundry job, it populates configuration files that live on the job's VM.